Privacy Notice

 The Council retains personal data as follows:

-- Personal data contained in policy development documentation will be securely destroyed after 5 years.
+- personal data contained in guideline or policy development documentation will be securely destroyed after 5 years

-- Any consultation responses which we do not have permission to publish will be securely destroyed 6 months after the High Court has approved the relevant guideline.
-Where we have permission to publish a response, non-published personal data will be securely destroyed 6 months after the High Court has approved the relevant guideline.
+- consultation responses which we do not have permission to publish will be securely destroyed 6 months after the High Court has approved the relevant guideline

-o Expressions of interest made by individuals in their personal capacity in working with the Council in any other capacity will be destroyed after one year. - Personal data relating to advisors appointed to any of the Council’s committees will be securely destroyed at the end of their period of appointment.
+- personal data relating to advisors appointed to the Council or any of the Council’s committees will be securely destroyed at the end of their period of appointment

 What categories of personal data are you processing?